vicharak-in/shrike_fpga/Docs/Hardware_Quick_start_guide.rst

 Programming
 ################

-Both the IC on the board have seprate programming modles.
-The RP2040 can be programmed using MicroPthon or C whereas the FPGA neededs to be programmed using Verilog in The Renesas Go Configure IDE.
+Both the IC on the board have seprate programming models.
+The RP2040 can be programmed using MicroPython or C whereas the FPGA needed to be programmed using Verilog in The Renesas Go Configure IDE.

 Powering the Board
 ################
 The board can be powered using one of these two methods:
  1. The USB Type C port
- 2. Heade 1 marked 3.3V and any of the GND pins on the board.
+ 2. Header 1 marked 3.3V and any of the GND pins on the board.

 ** Note**: The board can be powered using the USB Type C port or the header marked 3.3V.
 Do not power the board using both methods at the same time as this may damage the board.